Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_08.md

 In this section we'll look at how to implement security for an app using Meteor and Angular2 API together.

-For the Socailly app, we are going to add a simple login/password login in order to allow creation or updating parties for logged-in users only.
+For the Socially app, we are going to add a simple login/password login in order to allow creation or updating parties for logged-in users only.
 Also, we are going to explore how we can restrict access to views based on user permissions using Angular2 routing API.